justincbagley/justincbagley.github.io/pages/about.md

 ---

-Justin C. Bagley is a Postdoctoral Scholar in the [Department of Biology](https://biology.vcu.edu) at Virginia Commonwealth University; researcher in ecological and evolutionary genetics of animals and plants in North America and the Neotropics; developer of [PIrANHA](https://github.com/justincbagley/PIrANHA), [RADish](https://github.com/justincbagley/RADish), and other repositories for analyzing population genomic and phylogenomic datasets.
+Justin C. Bagley is a Postdoctoral Scholar in the [Department of Biology](https://biology.vcu.edu) at Virginia Commonwealth University; Senior Research Associate in the [Departamento de Zoologia](https://zoo.unb.br) at Universidade de Brasília; researcher in ecological and evolutionary genetics of animals and plants in North America and the Neotropics; developer of [PIrANHA](https://github.com/justincbagley/PIrANHA), [RADish](https://github.com/justincbagley/RADish), and other repositories for analyzing population genomic and phylogenomic datasets.